Our Science

 CoP Displacement and Balance Control

-Larger sway area and irregular pressure shifts reliably differentiate individuals with impaired stability and increased balance demands.
+Larger sway area and irregular pressure shifts are often associated with impaired stability and increased balance demands.
+Quantifying sway supports clearer baseline documentation and more interpretable follow ups.

 Read article